creativecreatorormaybenot/clock/README.md

   + Add curves to the arrival and departure.

+  + Make the ball roll while in the air.

   + Ball should bounce onto say the analog clock and push it down a bit (analog clock would bounce up again afterwards using elastic out), which would nicely show the gooeyness of the background.

   + A curve should be drawn in background - or if the background changes frequently but the curve does not, in another render object.